 37. Battle of the Bands

 This is an excellent way for the musicians in your community to showcase their skills!
 A battle of the bands fundraiser runs like a community talent show.
 You’ll need to sell tickets and market your event in advance.
 You may also sell spots in the show to bands at a small fee.

 Be sure to use a community space like a park or recreation center to host your battle at a low cost!
 This concert can also be hosted in a virtual setting with a video reel that is shown online.
 To raise money, sell tickets to spectators or have the audience vote for a winner with their money.
 This is also a great opportunity to use text-to-give.

 Quick Fundraising Tip: Recruit extra help when you need it.
 You may not be able to pull off a major fundraiser on your own.
 Connect with other clubs or organizations to ensure you have all the helping hands you need.

-As with any successful fundraiser, you have to consider your audience.
+Churches need to raise money like any other nonprofit group, just with extra thought considering which ideas will resonate best with their audiences. you have to consider your audience.
 Because of this, churches are slightly more limited with fundraising events.
 To align your church’s values with your campaigns, check out these effective fundraising ideas for churches.

 Avid church-goers will love to put their Bible knowledge to the test.
 Plus, it’s great fun for the whole family!
 After church on Sunday, host an afternoon game of trivia in your service hall.
 Charge a small entrance fee, or sell tickets for a lunch buffet.
 Come up with a list of questions and categories.
 From there, either create a presentation or print off answer sheets to pass out.